mazimpakar/Quotes/README.md

 ## Licence

-- MIT License Copyright (c)2019 Mazimpaka M.Rose
+-This software mazimpakar/Quotes is licensed under the MIT License